robindavidgames/ci-project05/README.md

 ### Front Page
 The front page has relevant descriptive text, to effectivly use SEO.
 It then has products grouped by category for the user to browse through.
 Users can click on a category for more items, or click into an individual item for more details.

+### Navigation Bar
+The navigation bar allows users to browse products by category, login, logout, access their profile, and view the shopping cart.
+If they are a superuser, it also lets them open the "Add an Item" form.

+### Footer

 ### Browse by Category

 ### Product Preview